Best TV deals of Black Friday 2023 that are already live

 LG 65" Class UHD OLED smart TV: $1,597 ($902 off)

-It seems like Walmart has pulled out all the stops when re-pricing many popular TVs for its Black Friday sale.
+It seems like Walmart has pulled out all the stops with its sales on popular TVs for Black Friday.
 This LG 65-inch smart TV with a 4K OLED display and a 120Hz refresh rate is on sale right now for $902 off.
 This means you can purchase this beautiful TV for just $1,597.
 A 65-inch screen is the ideal size for an average living room or bedroom.

 Because this is an OLED display, it showcases bright and detailed colors with excellent contrast.
 This includes displaying bright whites, deep blacks and consistently accurate colors.
 The TV is powered by the a9 AI Processor Gen 6, which is make specifically for LG.
 It allows for ultra-realistic picture and sound, with plenty of brightness.